 Our Front Door Was in Need of Refurbishing

 The exterior portion of our front door looked terrible.
 It had originally been stained a deep brownish-red and sealed with a glossy polyurethane clear coat.
 But we were dismayed at how quickly it had become noticeably faded, and the finish was even cracking and flaking off in some spots.
 I'm not sure if the problem can be attributed to a poor finishing job or the intense Texas heat and sun constantly wearing away at the finish.

 To make matters worse, our dog left some significant scratches on the door one day when he somehow managed to get loose but then became desperate to get back into the house.
 Our poor door, which should serve as a focal point for our home's façade as well as be something of a welcoming beacon to visitors, was definitely an eyesore.

 Thanks to this project, however, I was able to re-stain the door without taking it down and without sanding or stripping the ugly, flaking, scratched original finish.
 The door remained hanging in place, fully installed, while I refurbished it.
-The project was quick and easy and the results are great.
+The project was quick and easy, and the results were great.
 And after four years of harsh Texas sun, the finish is still holding up beautifully.

-In this article, I'll break down the process so that you can stain your own front door at home!
+In this article, I break down the process so that you can stain your own front door at home!

 Gather up your supplies before starting:

 - General Finishes' Exterior 450 Topcoat (This is a clear topcoat.)